Code-Institute-Submissions/Fur-Babies-1st/README.md

 	   * -o-background-size
 	   * -o-object-fit
 	   * -webkit-transition

+### Testing User Stories

+As a **user** I want to be able to easily understand what the website is for:
+- I have added a full size background image with a title and slogan ( Fur Babies 1st "Taking Care of Your Best Friend ) center page which is large and easy to read.

+As a **user** I want to be able to easily navigate the website:
+- I have placed a Navbar at the top of every page with links to all pages.
+The Navbar is fixed and therefore always available at the top of the page even when scrolling.
+I have also included an icon of a pawprint with text "FB1" to the left of the Navbar which if clicked takes you back to the landing page.

+As a **user** I want to be able to easily find services and prices:
+- I have included a Services page which lists available services and current prices.
+The price cards also include a "Book" button which if clicked takes the user to the contact page.

+As a **user**  I want to be able to find contact details:
+- I have included a contact page with email address and also a contact form that can be filled out.
+There is also social media links in the footer on every page to aid contact.

+As a **user** i want to see location details to see if the service is available:
+- On the Contact page I have included a location, postcodes covered and also map highlighting the areas covered.

+### Further Testing

+as well as validating the code I have also tested the responsivness across different browsers and devices

 ## Deployment

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).